 The Queensland Police Service (QPS) is committed to ensuring policing services are accessible to all members of the community.
 Police work closely with the Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) communities to develop partnerships, awareness and understanding of impacting issues.
 The QPS LGBTI Liaison Program provides a professional, non-discriminatory, accessible policing service to members of the LGBTI communities.
 This is achieved by:

-developing an awareness and understanding of LGBTI communities
+developing an awareness and understanding of LGBTI communities;

-developing partnerships with LGBTI communities
+developing partnerships with LGBTI communities;

 improving service delivery to LGBTI communities.

 As part of the LGBTI Liaison Program, a number of police personnel are dedicated LGBTI liaison officers.
-These officers are located throughout the State and undertake the role in addition to the regular duties.
+These officers are located throughout the State and undertake the role in addition to their regular duties.
 Liaison officers can provide support and assistance to LGBTI community members when dealing with police matters.

 It is important to note that all police related issues or complaints from LGBTI community members can be reported to any police officer or via PoliceLink.
 If however you wish to speak to an LGBTI liaison officer please advise the officer taking your complaint or contact PoliceLink on 131 444 who will identify a liaison officer in your local area.
 Please use the 'Contact Us' link for further LGBTI Liaison Program contact options.